 Status: Implemented in PHART v1.5.x (current branch behavior documented below).
-Audience: CLI users, library users, and maintainers

 id: spouse-male